tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 The income tax law gives many articles, yet you may find the most popular ones more useful, mostly in the beginning.

+### The First Article

+The first article establishes the annual income tax and defines the essentials, such as what "income" means.
+It taxes the incomes from work, capital, or both determined by the body of this law.

+It states that this tax is ruled by the payment capacity.
+So, you'll see later how the rich will pay more taxes while the poor or elderly will be charged progressively with exemption benefits.

+The first article on the income tax in Honduras is obviously one of the essentials you must read when you start learning about income tax.
+It gives you the base definitions that will expand later within the rest of the law body.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}